Creativity Portal Playground!

 When the printing process is done, lay aside the prints to dry for a couple of hours.

-TIPS: Try a variety of types and colored papers for your printing.
+Additional Tips: Try a variety of types and colored papers for your printing.
 Practice on regular computer paper, and when you become a pro, move onto an absorbent cotton-fiber paper for a more classy "artful" effect. •

 © 2005 Chris Dunmire.
 All rights reserved.